Christian Yelich

-Christian Stephen Yelich (born December 5, 1991) is an American professional baseball outfielder for the Milwaukee Brewers of Major League Baseball (MLB).
+Christian Stephen Yelich (born December 5, 1991) is an American professional baseball left fielder and designated hitter for the Milwaukee Brewers of Major League Baseball (MLB), and is the team's captain.
 He has previously played in MLB for the Miami Marlins.
 Internationally, Yelich represents the United States.
 In the 2017 World Baseball Classic (WBC), he helped win Team USA's first gold medal in a WBC tournament and was named to the All-World Baseball Classic Team.

 The Marlins selected Yelich in the first round of the 2010 MLB draft.
 He made his MLB debut for the Marlins in 2013 and was traded to the Brewers in the 2017–18 offseason.
 Yelich is a three-time MLB All-Star, a three-time Silver Slugger Award winner, a two-time National League batting champion, a Gold Glove Award recipient in 2014, and the winner of the National League's Most Valuable Player Award in 2018.

 Yelich hit for the cycle twice in 2018 and once in 2022.
-At this point, he joined Bob Meusel, Babe Herman, Adrián Beltré, and Trea Turner as the only MLB players to hit for the cycle three times in career.
+He joined Bob Meusel, Babe Herman, Adrián Beltré, and Trea Turner as the only players in MLB history to hit for the cycle three times.
 He is also the only player with three cycles against the same team — the Cincinnati Reds.
-Yelich is also just the third player to record two in a single season joining with Herman (1931) and Aaron Hill (2012).
+Yelich was the third player to record two in a single season, joining Herman (1931) and Aaron Hill (2012).

 Career

 Amateur career

 Yelich was born in Thousand Oaks, California, and attended Westlake High School.
-During his freshman year, he batted .373 with 25 hits and 16 strikeouts in 67 at-bats.
-In his sophomore year, he batted .341 with 31 hits and 24 strikeouts in 91 at-bats.
-During Yelich's junior year, he batted .489 with 46 hits and struck out six times.
-In his senior year, he batted .451 with 37 hits, nine strikeouts and nine home runs in 82 at-bats.
+During his freshman year, he batted .373 with 25 hits and 16 strikeouts in 67 at bats.
+In his sophomore year, he batted .341 with 31 hits and 24 strikeouts in 91 at bats During Yelich's junior year, he batted .489 with 46 hits and struck out six times.
+In his senior year, he batted .451 with 37 hits, nine strikeouts and nine home runs in 82 at bats.
 He was named Second Team All-American by Max Preps and was ranked 34 among the top 100 players in the nation in high school.

 Yelich accepted a scholarship to play college baseball for the Miami Hurricanes baseball team.